dhardtke/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 CIF provides Search bar and Search Result components.
 The Search bar component sends a GraphQL request with the search term to Magento.
 Magento then returns a product list that includes product name, price, SLUG, etc. The Search Result component then displays the search results in a gallery view on a search result page created in AEM.
 The Search supports basic full-text search.
 We use the SLUG/url key to build a reference to the PDP.

-## 11. How can product data be used in MSM or translations?
+## 12. How can product data be used in MSM or translations?

 Product data is usually already translated in PIM or in Magento.
 The AEM – Magento Integration supports the connection to multiple Magento stores & store views.
 In an MSM setup typically one AEM site is linked to one Magento store view.

 ## 13. How does CIF work with other commerce platforms?

 Integration with third party solutions such as other commerce solutions (non-Magento) is done via the I/O Runtime platform.
 We have built a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how this is done.
-This enables the reuse of the [AEM CIF Cloud Connector](https://github.com/adobe/commerce-cif-connector) and the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) by exposing the Magento GraphQL API on top of any thirdd-party commerce platform.
+This enables the reuse of the [AEM CIF Cloud Connector](https://github.com/adobe/commerce-cif-connector) and the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) by exposing the Magento GraphQL API on top of any third-party commerce platform.
 To offer maximum flexibility and scalability, this integration layer is deployed on the serverless [Adobe I/O Runtime platform](https://www.adobe.io/apis/experienceplatform/runtime.html).

 ## 14. Is there a way to enhance the product data with commercial text?
 Where do you do this?
 In AEM or in Magento?

 There are multiple ways to achieve this and it will depend on the use case.
 One way would be to work with custom attributes.
 Allow AEM authors to mutate these fields in AEM’s product editor and synchronize the data back to the PIM.
-Another option would be leveraging AEM Experience Fragments which gets injected into the product pages.
+Another option would be leveraging AEM Experience Fragments which get injected into the product pages.

 ## 15. Does the integration between AEM-Magento change when Adobe I/O Runtime platform is used?